 The Student Bar Association (SBA) is the student government at UConn.
 The SBA oversees all student organizations, including the allocation of budgets, sponsoring community activities and addressing student concerns with the Dean’s office.

 The Student Affairs Office is here to create an open and welcoming environment to all students.
 The Office provides support for professional, academic or personal matters; offers programs on wellness; connects students with resources necessary for their academic success; provides accommodations for students with different abilities; and serves as a liaison between students, faculty and staff.
 Students with any questions or concerns should start with the Student Affairs Office; our door is always open.

-The Career Planning Center focuses on career guidance and job search assistance to all of our JD students.
+The Center for Career Development focuses on career guidance and job search assistance to all of our JD students.
 The office provides individual advising, guidance on resumes and cover letters as well as mock interviews.
 In addition, the office assists students in applying for post graduate clerkships.

 Financing a legal education is increasingly important for our students.
 UConn School of Law remains one of the best value law schools in the country.
 From a variety of sources, our students are eligible to receive scholarships and grants to help defray the cost of attendance.
 In addition, students may be awarded federal work study or outside scholarships and out-of-state student can reduce tuition by becoming a Connecticut resident after one year of study.
 As a result, the average UConn Law student graduates with far less debt than the national average.